menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 1. For Git-centric tasks, I create simple binaries like `ai-review` and `ai-pr`.
 To make them feel like native Git commands, I name them `git-ai-review` and `git-ai-pr` and place them in my `PATH`.
 Git automatically discovers and executes them as sub-commands, so I can run `git ai-review` and it just works.
 This gives me the best of both worlds: a simple, independent binary that can also be used as a native Git command, which is a huge win for discoverability and ergonomics.

-2. For general tasks, we build standalone commands.
+2. For general tasks, I build standalone commands.
 My "quick question" tool is just `qq`.
-It would feel weird and clunky to type `git qq "how do I unzip a file?"`.
-This tool has no concept of a repository, so it lives in the standard shell, right next to `grep` and `ls`.
+Since `qq` has no concept of a repository, it wouldn't make sense as a `git` sub-command.
+Instead, it lives in the standard shell, right next to `grep` and `ls`.

 This division is part of the same philosophy: design your tool for its specific job, and that includes its "home" on the command line.